 - (a.)
 The membership interests of this entity are held by a master LLC in which we hold a 90% non-controlling ownership interest. - (b.)
-Tenants of this medical office buildings include or will include subsidiaries of UHS. - (c.)
+Tenants of this medical office building include or will include subsidiaries of UHS. - (c.)
 The membership interests of this entity are held by a master LLC in which we hold a 95% non-controlling ownership interest. - (d.)
 Deerval Parking Company, LLC, which owns the real property of a parking garage located near Deer Valley Medical Office Buildings II and III, is 50% owned by each of Deerval Properties and Deerval Properties II. - (e.)
-We have committed to invest up to \$4.8 million in equity and debt financing, none of which has been funded as of March 31, 2010.
-This building, which is on the campus of a replacement UHS hospital and will have tenants that will include subsidiaries of UHS, was completed and opened during the first quarter of 2010.
-This LLC has a third-party construction loan commitment of \$13.3 million, which is non-recourse to us, of which \$11.2 million has been borrowed as of March 31, 2010. - (f.)
-We have committed to invest up to \$2.9 million in equity and debt financing, \$600,000 of which has been funded as of March 31, 2010, in an LLC that will develop, construct, own and operate this MOB which is scheduled to be completed and opened during the third quarter of 2010.
-This LLC obtained a third-party construction loan commitment of \$6.2 million, which is non-recourse to us, \$3.0 million of which has been borrowed as of March 31, 2010. - (g.)
-We have committed to invest up to \$5.2 million in equity and debt financing, of which \$237,000 has been funded as of March 31, 2010.
-This newly constructed facility was completed and opened during the first quarter of 2009 and was accounted for on a consolidated basis through December 31, 2009.
-During the first quarter of 2010, the master lease threshold at this facility was met; therefore, this LLC is no longer deemed to be a variable interest entity and is accounted for on an unconsolidated basis pursuant to the equity method beginning January 1, 2010. - (h.)
-We have committed to invest up to \$6.2 million in equity and debt financing, \$5.2 million of which has been funded as of March 31, 2010.
-This MOB was acquired during the first quarter of 2010.
+We have committed to invest up to \$4.8 million in equity and debt financing, of which \$964,000 has been funded as of March 31, 2011.
+This building, which is on the campus of a UHS hospital and has tenants that include subsidiaries of UHS, was completed and opened during the first quarter of 2010.
+This LLC has a third-party construction loan commitment of \$13.3 million, which is non-recourse to us, all of which has been borrowed as of March 31, 2011. - (f.)
+We have committed to invest up to \$3.0 million in equity and debt financing, \$2.7 million of which has been funded as of March 31, 2011, in an LLC that will own and operate this MOB which was completed and opened during the fourth quarter of 2010.
+This LLC obtained a third-party construction loan commitment of \$6.2 million, which is non-recourse to us, \$6.1 million of which has been borrowed as of March 31, 2011. - (g.)
+We have committed to invest up to \$5.5 million in equity and debt financing, of which \$1.3 million has been funded as of March 31, 2011.
+The LLC has a third-party term loan of \$12.9 million, which is non-recourse to us, outstanding as of March 31, 2011.